City of Guelph

 Downtown Guelph Heritage Conservation District Study

-To protect key cultural heritage resources within downtown Guelph, the City is completing this study to determine the suitability for a heritage conservation district in the commercial core of downtown Guelph.
+To protect key cultural heritage resources within downtown Guelph, the City began work on the Downtown Heritage Conservation District project to determine the suitability for a heritage conservation district in the downtown and help guide growth and change in the core.

 Community engagement

 We encourage the community to follow and get involved with this project.
-Engagement opportunities will be posted under latest updates.
+Engagement opportunities will include:

 • Downtown Guelph Business Association